-The Group assesses at each reporting date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
+The Group assesses at the end of each reporting period whether there is objective evidence that a financial asset or a group of financial assets is impaired.

 (i) Loans and receivables

 Significant financial difficulties of the receivables, probability that the receivables will enter bankruptcy or financial reorganisation, and default or delinquency in payments are considered indicators that the receivables are impaired.